FrugalX/ai_agents_ebook_draft/Generative_AI_Agents_TOC.md

 ---

 ## **2. Generative AI APIs: Getting Started**
-2.1 Overview of OpenAI, Gemini, and Llama APIs
+2.1 Overview of OpenAI, Gemini, Claude, and Mistral APIs
 2.2 How Generative AI Models Work (Simplified)
 2.3 Setting Up Your Environment
    - JavaScript: Basics and Setting Up Node.js
    - Python: Basics and Installing Required Libraries
 2.4 Your First Generative AI API Call
+   - Using OpenAI's Agents SDK
+   - Using Claude API
+   - Using Gemini API
-   - Using OpenAI's ChatGPT API
+   - Using Mistral API
-   - A "Hello AI" Example

 ---